cs10/sp24/syllabus.md

 Welcome to CS10: The Beauty and Joy of Computing! <br /><br />
-We’re really excited to have you on board with us this Fall for a gentle, but thorough introduction to Computer Science.
+We’re really excited to have you on board with us this Spring for a gentle, but thorough introduction to Computer Science.
 Our course will start out in the block-based language Snap<em>!</em>, but will transition into Python once you've learned some fundamentals of programming.
 By the end of the course, we hope you'll walk away with a deeper understanding of the ideas that have come to define computer science, the ability to build your own programs, and the confidence to apply these skills in whichever field you choose to pursue.

 ## Platforms

-This Fall, CS10 will run fully in-person.
+This Spring, CS10 will run fully in-person.
 Consequently, remote (or hybrid) students can not be supported.

 * **Course Website**: The day-to-day happenings of the course (and links to all the platforms below) can be found at cs10.org.
-Consult the [daily schedule](https://cs10.org/fa23/schedule/) to find the times/locations for all synchronous course engagements.
+Consult the [daily schedule](https://cs10.org/sp24/schedule/) to find the times/locations for all synchronous course engagements.
 * **Edstem**: This will be our main Q&A platform, where you can ask (and answer) questions, see announcements, and read Weekly Blasts, which are required readings in CS10.
 Click the `Ed Discussion` tab on the left to navigate to Edstem.
 * **Gradescope**: This is where you will submit Projects 1-4, and the Final Project.
 Click the `Gradescope` tab on the left to open Edstem.
 * **BCourses**: Lecture recordings can be found on Bcourses under `Media Gallery` Typically, they are uploaded by midnight the day of lecture.